Our Founding in the 1980s

 In 1990, Project STAR outgrew the space and moved into the basement of Lambuth University.
 Paid staff were hired, and in 1994, the STAR Center purchased its own facility, a 10,000 square foot building on Lynoak Cove.

-In addition, we began Art Therapy and Music Therapy programs to help people with disabilities meet social and emotional needs.
+In addition, we began Therapy Services to help people with disabilities meet social and emotional needs.
 We expanded our services to address vision issues and hired Orientation and Mobility specialists.
 We started a Home Care division focused on dignity and quality of life, so that people with disabilities may stay in their own homes.

-As of 2016, we are celebrating the 28th year of The STAR Center.
-We are led by President Dave Bratcher, operate on a multi-million dollar budget, and continue to improve our services to better carry out our mission.
+We are currently celebrating the 34th year of The STAR Center.
+We are led by President Jennifer Graves, operate on a multi-million dollar budget, and continue to improve our services to better carry out our mission.
+None of this would be possible without the support of the West Tennessee community and beyond.